 At the top, you’ll be greeted by a knee-weakening panorama of Downtown Manhattan and beyond.
 The observation deck itself is spread across three storeys, with a glass-floored walking platform providing a stomach-churning bird’s-eye view of the bustling street scene 500 meters below.
 The breathtaking views are complemented by cool multimedia exhibits and a chic skylounge, meaning you can enjoy a leisurely stay at the top of the world.

-At the bottom of the tower, you’ll also find the solemn 9/11 Memorial and Museum, which offers a deeply moving journey into the events that changed New York, and the world, forever.
+At the bottom of the tower, you’ll also find the solemn 9/11 Memorial and Museum, which offers a deeply moving journey into the events that changed New York and the wider world forever.

 A Secret Garden with a View

 Lower Manhattan has dozens of awesome sightseeing spots, with Trinity Church, the Woolworth Building, 40 Wall Street, New York City Hall, 8 Spruce Street, and Wall Street’s Charging Bull and Fearless Girl statues, all within 15 minutes’ walk of One World Observatory.
-But hidden amidst these iconic landmarks is one of New York’s best-kept secrets: the Elevated Acre!
+But hidden amidst these iconic landmarks is one of the city’s best-kept secrets, and another of the very cool and unsuual things to do in New York: the Elevated Acre!